jpoon/azure-create-vhd/README.md

 ## Background

 The Azure CLI currently does not supporting creating a blank VHD ([azure-cli#655](https://github.com/Azure/azure-cli/issues/655)).
-A co-worker figured out a [workaround](http://blog.stevenedouard.com/create-a-blank-azure-vm-disk-vhd-without-attaching-it/), and this project serves to wrap that solution into a nice and tidy Docker image.
+A co-worker (@sedouard) figured out a [workaround](http://blog.stevenedouard.com/create-a-blank-azure-vm-disk-vhd-without-attaching-it/), and this project serves to wrap that solution into a nice and tidy Docker image.

 ## Usage